Training Facility FAQs

-A: All practices and supervisors have a regional Supervisor Liaison Officer (SLO), an experienced supervisor who sits on the supervisor advisory group that reports directly to WAGPET's CEO and Board.
+A: All supervisors have a regional Supervisor Liaison Officer (SLO), an experienced supervisor who reports directly to WAGPET CEO via the Supervisor Advisory Committee Chair.
 Supervisors can also call on the national supervisors’ representative body, GP Supervisors Australia (GPSA), as well as the Australian Medical Association (WA), if you are a member.

 Q: What do I do if there is a dispute with my GP registrar?